mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_bank_account

 Updates the metadata, account holder name, and account holder type of a bank account belonging to a Custom account, and optionally sets it as the default for its currency.
-Other bank account details are not editable by design.You can re-enable a disabled bank account by performing an update call without providing any arguments or changes.
+Other bank account details are not editable by design.
+You can re-enable a disabled bank account by performing an update call without providing any arguments or changes.

 <details><summary>Parameters</summary>